elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

 `Put the routine's next into a target routine.`
-`If the target routine is nil, abort with "You've defined an alternate wording here, but I'm not sure what you're rewording." and the rider; exit.`
+`If the target routine is nil, abort with "_You've defined an alternate wording here, but I'm not sure what you're rewording._" and the rider; exit.`
 `Put the target routine's moniker into the routine's employs moniker.` `Compile the body of the target routine.`

-173. And this is the helper we need to handle "employs" (explicit replacement routines):
+173. And this is the helper we need to handle "_employs_" (explicit replacement routines):

 `To compile the body of a routine given a rider (employ):`